shindavid/AlphaZeroArcade/README.md

 ## Docker and Cloud GPUs

-Some instructions for building and running on GPUs in the cloud
+Below are some instructions for building and running on GPUs in the cloud.

 (Note: this was only tested on the lambdalabs cloud, but is easily extensible to others)